ZYChen33/Multi-objective_optimization_of_transaminase/README.md

 # Machine learning-guided protein engineering for the co-optimization of transaminase’s catalytic activity and stereoselectivity
-This repository contains the code and data for the study **"Machine learning-assisted protein engineering for the co-optimization of transaminase’s catalytic activity and stereose-lectivity"**.
+This repository contains the code and data for the study **"Machine Learning-guided Protein Engineering for the Co-optimization of Transaminase’s Catalytic Activity and Stereose-lectivity"**.
 It includes tools for first-round single-objective model training and multi-objective virtual screening of S-type variants.

 ## Requirements
 To run the scripts provided in this repository, you'll need the following Python libraries: